microsoft/onefuzz/docs/how-to/understand-libfuzzer-coverage.md

 ## Implementation Details

-For each input in the corpus, the fuzzing target is run using a platform specific debugging script which extracts a per-module `sancov` tables.
+For each input in the corpus, the fuzzing target is run using a platform specific debugging script which extracts a per-module `sancov` table.
 The per-input `sancov` files are summaries for each module, as well as a total for the target.